In the News

 National Audubon Society

-This month's feature from author David Cronenwett is about FIRE and reactions to it.
-Read David's many other musings, essays, and bird-of-the-month features -- from ptarmigan to riparian habitats, to cats & birds, to chickadees and hawks - all here.
+This month David ponders moving from the Rocky Mountain Front to Helena, Read David's many other musings, essays, and bird-of-the-month features - from hawks to cats, jays to riparian habitats, night skies to Merlins - here.

 Working with a University of Montana student and artist, we have created artistic renditions of the effect of global warming on some of Montana's iconic bird species.
 Check out the alpine, forest and sagebrush scenes.
 And let us know what you think!